How do I find out what’s going on at the Center in any particular week?

 Whom do I go to with different questions I may have?

-Questions closely related to practice should generally be directed to Roshi or Sensei or one of the zendo monitors.
-Day-to-day operational questions are best directed to one of the Heads of Zendo, currently Trueman Taylor (at Arnold Park) and Donna Kowal (at Chapin Mill).
-Scott Jennings, the Business Manager, can handle questions about financial matters.
+Questions closely related to practice should generally be directed to our teachers or one of the zendo monitors.
+Day-to-day operational questions are best directed to one of the Heads of Zendo at Arnold Park and Chapin Mill.
+The Business Manager can handle questions about financial matters.
 Finally, any of the members of the Board of Trustees can be asked questions or given comments about overall fiscal policy.
 Feel free to get the names and phone numbers of the Trustees from the Center receptionist.

 What is the structure for making decisions at the Zen Center?

-Roshi and Sensei are the overall Co-Directors of the Center, but they focus mainly on spiritual and teaching matters.
+Sensei John Pulleyn and Sensei Donna Kowal are the overall Co-Directors of the Center, but they focus mainly on spiritual and teaching matters.
 They are assisted in this, as needed, by the Heads of Zendo.

 The Board of Trustees has the financial responsibility for the Center, approving the annual budget, and making long-term planning and policy decisions.